Tawag ng Tanghalan: Ika-9 na Taon (2025)

-Duets 2 (2025)
+Duets 2 (2025–2026)

-The second season of Tawag ng Tanghalan: Duets premiered on November 11, 2025, three days after the ninth season's finale, and two years after the first duet season aired.
-Jonathan Manalo and JM Yosures were added to the judging panel.
-This is also the first duet seasons to air on both All TV and GMA Network.
+The second season of Tawag ng Tanghalan: Duets premiered on November 11, 2025.
+It ended on January 17, 2026, at ABS-CBN Studio 3, where the OST Dreamers duo of Arvery Love Lagoring and Christian Tibayan were declared winners.
+It was the first duets season to air on both All TV and GMA Network.

-New to this season is an adjustment to the gong counting system: regular judges can now count alongside the head judge, who traditionally initiates the count.
-Once the combined count of all judges reaches three, the gong is activated.

-Controversies and criticisms
+Ika-Sampung Taon (2026)

+The tenth season premiered on January 19, 2026.
+Auditions for the season, announced on December 29, 2025, and began on January 2, 2026.
+It ended on June 13, 2026, with Yannie Paul Basical of Region 3 (Central Luzon) as the winner.

+School Showdown 2 (2026–2027)

+For its eleventh season, Tawag ng Tanghalan will hold a second "School Showdown" edition.

+Controversy

 Season 1

-Rey Valera has often as a judge been criticized by viewers and critics alike for his offensive comments to contestants about their physical appearance.
-He has received backlash on the internet for repeated incidents of body-shaming several female contestants and failing to focus on the contestants' singing skills.

-Karla Estrada's qualification as a judge has also been questioned by some viewers.

-Judges' scores and text voting results are also questioned by many viewers either for lack of transparency, a faulty system that fails to confirm their votes thru SMS, allegations of unfair judging and similar claims that the show is rigged.
+Judge Rey Valera was criticized by viewers and critics for his comments to contestants about their physical appearance, body-shaming female contestants and failing to focus on contestants' vocal skills.
+Karla Estrada's qualifications as judge were questioned by viewers.
+Judges' scores and text-voting results were criticized by viewers for a lack of transparency, a system which failed to confirm their votes by SMS, and unfair judging In the 2017 grand final, actress Nora Aunor was scheduled to be the special judge but withdrew at the last minute due to a conflict with host Vice Ganda.

-In the 2017 Grand Final, acclaimed actress Nora Aunor, the original Tawag ng Tanghalan Grand Champion in 1968, was scheduled to be the special judge but pulled out at the last minute due to a conflict with Vice Ganda, one of the main hosts of the show.
-According to reports, Aunor believed Ganda's brand of insult comedy was against her moral beliefs and made her deeply uncomfortable with the idea of being on the show.

 Season 2

-On May 22, 2018, in the Ultimate Resbak rounds, after the first round of songs between Ato Arman and Aila Santos, Arman advanced to the second round.
-However, there has been negative criticisms against Hurado Jaya.
-Vice Ganda defended Jaya, and stated that she was one of the two hurados that voted for Santos.
+In the May 22, 2018 Ultimate Resbak rounds, Ato Arman and Aila Santos, Arman advanced to the second round.
+Vice Ganda defended Santos, however, and said that she was one of the two judges who voted for her.